High Holidays

 Every person attending must have their own ticket to enter the building for Rosh Hashanah and Yom Kippur services.

-Tickets will be mailed to each member household in mid-late August.
-If you do not have your tickets by Labor Day, please call the office.
+Tickets will be mailed to each member household in early September.
+If you do not have your tickets by late September, please call the office.
 Accounts must be in good standing in order to receive tickets.
 Information on guest tickets, non-member tickets, and reciprocity is available here.

 What time are services?